- Snoqualmie/Skykomish Basin projects

 - Tolt Pipeline Protection Project - Also known as the Winkelman Revetment Reconstruction Project to protect a Seattle water pipeline.

-- Upper Snoqualmie Valley or River Residential Flood Mitigation - A project partnership with the cities of Snoqualmie and North Bend to take a comprehensive approach to identifying and prioritizing the flood mitigation needs in the upper valley.
+- Upper Snoqualmie Valley Residential Flood Mitigation - A project partnership with the cities of Snoqualmie and North Bend to take a comprehensive approach to identifying and prioritizing the flood mitigation needs in the upper valley.

 Cedar/Sammamish Basin projects